Lincoln, Nebraska: Health care

 Lincoln has three major hospitals within two health care systems serving the city: Bryan Health and CHI Health St. Elizabeth.
 Madonna Rehabilitation Hospital is a geriatric facility and a physical medicine & rehabilitation center.
 Lincoln has two specialty hospitals: Lincoln Surgical Hospital and the Nebraska Heart Institute.
 A U.S. Department of Veterans Affairs Community-Based Outpatient Clinic (CBOC) is in Lincoln (Lincoln VA Clinic, part of the Nebraska-Western Iowa Health Care System).

 Police

-The Lincoln Police Department has just over 350 police officers.
-The police per capita rate is extremely low at 1.2 officers per 1,000 people (the average being 1.94), and the violent crime rate of 522 per 100,000 people.
+The Lincoln Police Department has just under 375 police officers.
+The police per capita rate is extremely low at 1.2 officers per 1,000 people (the average being approximately 1.94 in 2020), and the violent crime rate of 354 per 100,000 people.
+(Note: Violent crime rate was established by using the five year average.)
 The department is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies and was the first law enforcement agency in Nebraska to become so.

-The LPD shares its headquarters with the Lancaster County Sheriff's Office.
+LPD shares its headquarters with the Lancaster County Sheriff's Office.